Bryanbu2014/plv2-robot-programming/tb3-maze-challenges/README.md

 ./play world_1_1.sdf
 ```

 You probably noticed that the laser distance sensor is noisy and driving while measuring can cause additional noise.
-The challenge is the same, but instead of using laser distance data use the position and orientation published in `/odom`.
+The challenge is similar, but instead of using laser distance data use the position and orientation published in `/odom`.

-- every cell on the grid is 1m x 1m
+Drive 15 cm ahead, rotate 90 degrees *clockwise* instead of counter-clockwise in the previous challenge, drive 15 cm ahead again and finally stop.

-- the topic `/odom` contains both the position and the orientation of the robot
+- the topic `/odom` contains both the position and the orientation of the robot.
+Robot's origin is in the middle of its driving axis.
+You can visualize the origin of the robot by activating `Wireframe` and `Link Frames` in `View` menu of Gazebo.
 - to convert a quaternion to Euler angles, you can use `from transforms3d.euler import quat2euler`.
 [API reference for `quat2euler`](https://matthew-brett.github.io/transforms3d/reference/transforms3d.euler.html#quat2euler) could help.
+- you may run into problems when you try to solve the challenge on a physical robot.
+Solution hints:

+  - the odometry of the physical Turtlebot3 [cannot be reset](https://github.com/ROBOTIS-GIT/turtlebot3/issues/750#issuecomment-860371676) compared to simulation.
+  - the initial pose of the robot in Gazebo is well-defined, but the pose of the physical robot depends on the inertial measurement unit (IMU) and thus its pose relative to the magnetic field of the earth.
+You should place your robot with the exact pose (translation and orientation) like in simulation, then use the initial pose of `odom` as your starting pose which you can then use to create your own relative coordinate systems.
+  - a coordinate system in ROS is called *frame*.
+  - the robot's ground contact frame is called `base_footprint`.
+You can visualize the `odom` and `base_footprint` frames of the robot by running `rviz2`, adding a `TF` visualization, activating `Show Names` when the robot is running, i.e., publishing data.
+  - for converting between frames and adding your own frames like *maze* frame you can use [tf2](http://docs.ros.org/en/humble/Concepts/Intermediate/About-Tf2.html) and the *intro to tf2* tutorial.
+If you prefer a *from scratch* approach, implement the conversions between frames yourself.
+- every cell on the grid is 1m x 1m

 ## Challenge 4